CrossyChainsaw/Portfolio/README.md

 ### Unit Testing
 In a unit test you test a single unit.
 The meaning of a unit is very vague on the internet.
 Some say it's a function, some say it’s a class, and some say it’s a service.
 Since I use a microservice architecture, I would say a unit test tests a single service.
 Having that said let's look at my unit tests.

-I decided not to make too much unit tests, this is because I don’t have that many logic in my application.
+I didn't make too many unit tests.
+This is because I don’t have that many logic in my application.
 My application consists mainly of services talking to each other, so the integration tests will be more interesting.

 First of all, I will show the two unit tests in my backend.
 Here is the first one.
 This test tests if the goal in the game gets calculated right.
 Since the formula used to calculate the formula I've put a comment above the test explaining the test.
 Also can you see I used a parameterized test.
 This way I can test even and odd numbers since the formula works differently on even and odd numbers.